lebateleur: A picture of the herb sweet woodruff (Default)

 In general, I post about:

-My Current Obsessions: Baldur's Gate 3, Whisper of Ravens
+My Current Obsessions: Baldur's Gate 3, Heated Rivalry, Vinland Saga

 My Forever Fandoms Baldur's Gate, Blake & Avery, Discworld, Farscape, Fullmetal Alchemist, The Goblin Emperor, Imperial Radch, Lord of the Rings, Onmyoji, The Queen's Thief, Saiyuki, Silver Diamond, X-Files

-My Fandoms of One: Akitsuki Koh's manga and novels, Paraic O'Donnell's The House on Vesper Sands, Naono Bohra's manga, Sugiura Shiho's 終点unknown
+My Fandoms of One: Akitsuki Koh's manga and novels, Max Headroom, Paraic O'Donnell's The House on Vesper Sands, Naono Bohra's manga, Sugiura Shiho's 終点unknown

 My Enduring Interests AEW, Anime, BL & danmei, Books, Calligraphy & fountain pens, Foreign language learning, Gardening, Irish traditional music, Manga, Roleplaying games, Tabletop gaming, Tarot, Yoga